thompsondeonte92/deontet.github.io/README.md

 ## Where I'm Heading

-My focus is on roles where delivery leadership and technical depth work together, not separately.
-That's where I'm investing my time and that's where this work is pointing.
+I am pursuing roles where delivery, leadership and technical depth align.

-My near-term focus is expanding my AWS depth, exploring infrastructure-as-code, and building out more hands-on architecture projects.
-Each one teaches me something the classroom doesn't.
+My current focus is expanding my AWS depth, exploring infrastructure-as-code, and building out more hands-on architecture projects.
+As a visual and hands on learner each projects teaches me something the classroom doesn't.

 ---